This summer while bass fishing, my friend informed me that he’s started focusing on real estate, specifically fix and flips.

 Proverbs 27:17 states, “As iron sharpens iron, so one person sharpens another.”

 Never underestimate the power of association.
-Choose who you hang out with wisely and surround yourself with others that are interested in real estate investing.
-This way everyone can learn from each others’ habits and support each other.
+Choose who you hang out with wisely and surround yourself with others who are interested in real estate investing.
+This way, everyone can learn from each other’s habits and support each other.

 Principle #4 – Don’t fear RISK